 What is it?

 Becoming a life-long learner means taking ownership of your learning and building a level of independence.
 This is captured in the concept of learner agency.
 Agency is having the power or capacity to act and make choices.
-In a learner-centred environment, learners have agency over their learning and classroom systems serve the needs and interests of the learner.
+In a learner-centered environment, learners have agency over their learning and classroom systems serve the needs and interests of the learner.

 Why is it important?